weiwu-sre/charts/stable/prometheus/README.md

 `alertmanager.configMapOverrideName` | Prometheus alertmanager ConfigMap override where full-name is `{{.Release.Name}}-{{.Values.alertmanager.configMapOverrideName}}` and setting this value will prevent the default alertmanager ConfigMap from being generated | `""`
 `alertmanager.configFromSecret` | The name of a secret in the same kubernetes namespace which contains the Alertmanager config, setting this value will prevent the default alertmanager ConfigMap from being generated | `""`
 `alertmanager.configFileName` | The configuration file name to be loaded to alertmanager.
 Must match the key within configuration loaded from ConfigMap/Secret. | `alertmanager.yml`
+`alertmanager.configPath` |  Path to a alertmanager server config file on the container FS.
+If path is defined, configFileName will be ignored  | `/etc/config/alertmanager.yml`
 `alertmanager.ingress.enabled` | If true, alertmanager Ingress will be created | `false` `alertmanager.ingress.annotations` | alertmanager Ingress annotations | `{}`
 `alertmanager.ingress.extraLabels` | alertmanager Ingress additional labels | `{}`